junlimfe/Capstone3/README.md

 #### 6.1.
 Method

-The problem eseentially boils down to classification: to predict whether the stock is going up or down.
-Below are the classification models explored in this report:
+The problem essentially boils down to classification: to predict whether the stock is going up or down.
+Below are the classification models explored in this project:

-1. **Logistic Regression:** The simplest classification model.
+1. **Logistic Regression:** Let's start with the simplest classification model.
+Model evaluation is based on ROC AUC score.
+Here it is 0.527 for the first model.

 ![lr](./Figure/Model_LR_AUC.png)

 2. **Gaussian Naive Bayes:** Relatively simple but can be really powerful sometimes.
+The ROC AUC score is 0.613.

 3. **Desicion Tree:**
-3.1. **Desicion Tree with Entropy:**
+3.1. **Desicion Tree with Entropy with Max Depth of 3:** The ROC AUC score is 0.613.
 ![dt_entr](./Figure/Model_DT_entr2.png)

-3.2. **Desicion Tree with Gini:**
+3.2. **Desicion Tree with Gini with Max Depth of 3:** The ROC AUC score is 0.613.
 ![dt_gini](./Figure/Model_DT_gini2.png)

-4. **Random Forest:**
+4. **Random Forest:** The ROC AUC score is 0.613.
 ![rf](./Figure/Model_RF_Feature.png)

-5. **Random Forest Gradient Boost:**
+5. **Random Forest Gradient Boost:** The ROC AUC score is 0.613.

-6. **Random Forest XG Boost:**
+6. **Random Forest XG Boost:** The ROC AUC score is 0.613.